Taking the complexity out of who gets what, how and when

 • Any shareholder over 18 can receive dividends from the company up to £14,500 tax-free, depending on their taxable status.
 But if all the income and profits from the company are paid out to family members, some could pay tax twice – once as corporation tax when the income was received and then again on their dividends

-FICs are now often preferred to Trusts, which can be complex and more costly in terms of tax and reporting requirements.
+FICs are now often preferred to Trusts, as trusts can be complex and more costly in terms of tax and reporting requirements.
 Bear in mind though that tax laws change frequently, so it’s possible that if company formation and compliance rules are revised, they could make an FIC more complicated.

 It’s also worth noting that an FIC differs from the standard structure of most trading companies, so it’s wise to have specialist advice both to set it up compliantly and to ensure it gives you the greatest possible tax efficiency.